Lægesamtale psykiatrien

 Recurrence

-Unfortunately, some people experience a recurrence.
+Some patients experience recurrence.
 A recurrence means a return to the acute phase.
-This usually happens because you have stopped taking your medication, are exposed to significant strain or stress or start substance abuse.
+It most often happens because you have stopped taking your medication, because of stress or abuse.
+It is therefore important that you continue with your treatment to prevent more psychoses.

-What causes schizophrenia or schizotypy?
+What causes schizophrenia?

 When I walked home in the dark in the evening, I could sense all the staring evil eyes behind all the darkened windows I passed.
 I hurried as much as I could.
 On my way home, my condition alternated between a feeling of happiness and a horrible feeling.
 In my state of happiness, I heard heavenly music quite clearly, and, in the other state, I heard people arguing and laughing viciously.